Health effects from exposure to contaminated air may vary from short term effects to long lasting chronic effects.

 As the University of Washington is not accepting further blood samples you may choose to get your blood stored locally in your country until the test is fully developed.

 Complete instructions on how to do this are posted here.

-To donate funding to the research please click here for more details.
+April 2015 - To donate funding to the University of Washington research please contact the GCAQE.

-Keep a calendar with a record of any symtpoms, sick days, medical visits, or other important information including the aircraft registration, flight number, date and time, and keep records of documentation.
+Keep a calendar with a record of any symptoms, sick days, medical visits, or other important information including the aircraft registration, flight number, date and time, and keep records of documentation.

 9. OTHER DATA